PERSONAL REQUIREMENTS:

 email complaintanalysis@dpor.virginia.gov to get help with filing a complaint about a

-unsafe salon or not seeing posted DPOR issued licenses for each staff selling nail care and an additional DPOR issued license for the salon.
+unsafe salon or not seeing posted DPOR issued licenses for each staff selling nail care with an additional DPOR issued license for the salon.

 SALON VIOLATIONS